Five key ways we ensure your privacy

 23andMe believes genetic information, as well as the systems put in place to protect it, deserve the highest level of security.

 It is important to note 23andMe cannot protect your information if you share it with others.
-In addition, despite using the most current technical and industry guidelines for protection of your information, it is never possible to fully guarantee against breaches in security.
+In addition, while our teams regularly review and improve our security practices to help ensure the integrity of our systems and customer information, it is never possible to fully guarantee against breaches in security.

 Please help us by submitting any issues or vulnerabilities with the 23andme.com website, product experience or applications.Learn more about our security practices

 - Encryption.
-23andMe uses industry standard security measures to encrypt sensitive personal data at rest.
-23andMe also uses HTTPS by default to encrypt all data in transit.
+23andMe uses industry standard security measures to encrypt Sensitive Information both at rest and in transit.

 5. Research participation